Tecnativa/docker-duplicity/README.md

 Force the email client to connect to the server using SLL/TLS.
 Note that the client will utilize STARTTLS, regardless of this variable, if the server offers STARTTLS.

+### `SMTP_REPORT_SUCCESS`

+If enabled, report via SMTP regardless of exit status (this is the default behaviour).
+Otherwise, only report if one or more jobs failed.

 ### `SRC`